Sensual Massage – Nature’s natural medicine at our fingertips

-The need intimate touch is primal; for millennia man, maybe even before he had the powers of speech, more than likely used touch as a form of group communication.
-By nature we are a tribal species, we need each other to survive, for the first 10 or so years of our lives we are extremely vulnerable we need others to protect us, feed and care for us and it is through touch we are re assured that we belong to the group, we that we are safe.
+The need for intimate touch is primal; for millennia, man – maybe even before he had the powers of speech – more than likely used touch as a form of group communication.
+By nature we are a tribal species; we need each other to survive.
+For the first ten or so years of our lives we are extremely vulnerable; we need others to protect, feed and care for us and it is through touch we are reassured that we belong to the group, that we are safe.
 It identifies our place in the group hierarchy.

-Natures example, the Bonobo monkey shares 98% of our genetic makeup and is regarded as the closest primate to the human being and sex and intimate touch is the key to the social life of the Bonobo.
-For them it is is a major part of their group dynamic, therefore it is not so difficult to believe that the natural state of the human being is very similar.
-As studied by Frans B.M.de Wall and reported in March 1995 issue of the Scientific American.
+In nature’s example of the Bonobo monkey – that shares 98% of our genetic makeup and is regarded as the closest primate to the human being – sex and intimate touch is a major part of their social life and group dynamics.
+It is not so difficult to believe, therefore, that the natural state of the human being is very similar – an area studied by Frans B.M. de Waal and reported in the March 1995 issue of Scientific American.

-“The diversity of erotic contacts in bonobos includes sporadic oral sex, massage of another individual’s genitals and intense tongue-kissing.
+‘The diversity of erotic contacts in bonobos includes sporadic oral sex, massage of another individual’s genitals and intense tongue-kissing.
 Lest this leave the impression of a pathologically oversexed species, I must add, based on hundreds of hours of watching bonobos, that their sexual activity is rather casual and relaxed.
 It appears to be a completely natural part of their group life.
-Like people, bonobos engage in sex only occasionally, not continuously”.
-Bonobo Sex and Society by Frans B. M. de Waal, [read more]
+Like people, bonobos engage in sex only occasionally, not continuously’.

 Skin – the biggest sensory & sexual organ in the body

-Skin statistics – 19 sq ft of pleasure
+Skin statistics – 19 square feet of pleasure

-In an adult male there are 19 square feet of skin which contains 5 million sensory cells and represents 12 % of total body weight Skin is softer in summer – the pores are wider and there is greater lubrication.
+In an adult male there are 19 square feet of skin which contains 5 million sensory cells and represents 12% of total body weight.
+Skin is softer in summer – the pores are wider and there is greater lubrication.
 In winter it’s more compact and firm, the pores are closer together and hair sheds less.
-A piece of skin the size of a 5p has: more than 3 million cells, 100-340 sweat glands, 50 nerve endings and three feet of blood vessels Skin contains hundreds of thousands of sensory receptors, which are triggered by skin stimuli.
+A piece of skin the size of a 5 pence coin has: more than 3 million cells, 100-340 sweat glands, 50 nerve endings and three feet of blood vessels.
+Skin contains hundreds of thousands of sensory receptors, which are triggered by skin stimuli.
 Skin, so closely tied to the nervous system, sends messages to our brain via the spinal cord – heart rate and blood pressure react.
 Appropriate touch can prompt the brain to produce endorphins, the body’s natural pain suppressers, which are considered more powerful than morphine.
 This is why massage can help ease pain.